 23. Festival de Acompasao

 Held in August, see live music under the stars.
 These Flamenco Fusion concerts gain artists with national acclaim.
-The town hall supports these fun music concerts so the entrance is either free or for a small fee.
+The town hall supports these magical music concerts so the entrance is either free or for a small fee.
 Thank you Town Hall!

 24. EASTER!